Adriwin06/Ultimate-UE5-Graphics-Settings-Menu/README.md

 I recommend launching the game in "Standalone Game" mode instead of "Selected Viewport" or "New Editor Window (PIE)" mode.
 This way, if it crashes, it won't crash the whole engine, and you can change resolution settings, fullscreen, etc, and actually see the changes.
 And it's better because it's closer to what players will experience.

 ## Known Bugs
-  - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power and AO Quality settings are not working.
-The issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
-It seems like it is an Engine bug.
+None for now.

 ## To do
-  - Add other settings like audio device, audio mode, color blind mode, etc and settings from the NvRTX branch
   - Enhance Enhanced Input system implementation (Available in experimental version in [this branch](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/tree/Enhanced-Inputs))
-  - Add comparaison images for each settings, and custom description widgets when it's needed
+  - Add comparison images for each setting, and custom description widgets when it's needed
   - Fix all bugs.

 ### To maybe do in C++
   - CommonBoundActionBar actions, instead of hidden action button in the widget that got displayed in this bar.
   - Update the style of buttons in the CommonBoundActionBar of the "Options" menu when switching between controller and mouse & keyboard inputs, avoiding the use of two separate bars with different styles that are hidden based on the input type.
   - Prompt system.
-  - Tab List View automation to eliminate the need for separate button blueprints for each tab button.
+  - Tab List View automation to eliminate the need for separate button Blueprint for each tab button.